ginolhac/chip-seq/docs/install.md

 `cd chip-seq`
 create and go in a sub-folder:
 `mkdir raw ; cd raw`
-symbolic link:
+symbolic link the fastq files:
 `ln -s /work/users/aginolhac/chip-seq/raw/C* .`

 ## check integrity of files

 Just as a side note, such large files are usually a pain to download.
 Since they are the very raw files after the sequencer (despite basecalling) checking their integrity is worth doing.
 Computing the `md5um` ensure you have the same file as your sequence provider.
-Then `paleomix` will check the FASTQ is correct, *i. e* has 4 lines in a correct format.
+Then `paleomix` will check the FASTQ are correct, *i. e* have 4 lines in a correct format.

 `md5sum -c C53CYACXX_TC1-I-A-D3_14s006682-1-1_Sinkkonen_lane114s006682_sequence.txt.md5 `